surjos/temp/Tutorial.md

 You can also use the *Processing* test sketch to test the tracker:

 * Download and install [Processing](http://processing.org/).
 We will use it to compile and run the test program.
-    * **NOTE: There seems to be a bug with the serial library in the latest *Processing* versions 1.5 and 1.5.1: "WARNING: RXTX Version mismatch …".** (The previous version 1.2.1 works fine and is still available [here](http://code.google.com/p/processing/downloads/list.))
+    * **NOTE: There seems to be a bug with the serial library in the latest *Processing* versions 1.5 and 1.5.1: "WARNING: RXTX Version mismatch …".** (The previous version 1.2.1 works fine and is still available [here](http://code.google.com/p/processing/downloads/list)).
-* From your downloaded [Razor AHRS Firmware](https://dev.qu.tu-berlin.de/projects/sf-razor-9dof-ahrs/files) package open the file `Processing/Razor_AHRS_test/Razor_AHRS_test.pde` using *Processing*.
+* TODO From your downloaded [Razor AHRS Firmware](https://dev.qu.tu-berlin.de/projects/sf-razor-9dof-ahrs/files) package open the file `Processing/Razor_AHRS_test/Razor_AHRS_test.pde` using *Processing*.
 * In *Processing*:
     * Go to `"Sketch"` and hit `"Run"`.
     * The test sketch should now show the movements of the tracker.
 If not, have a look at the console at the bottom of the *Processing* code window.
 It might tell you why it’s not working.
 Most likely something is wrong with the serial port.
 At the top of the code you find a description how to set the correct port.